andy-guttridge/song-mates/README.md

 - The technique to conditionally add a local database for unit tests within the `settings.py` file is from [this Stack Overflow artice](https://stackoverflow.com/questions/4650509/different-db-for-testing-in-django).
 - The technique to ensure the latest state of the user is loaded from the database within a unit test is from [Stack Overflow](https://stackoverflow.com/questions/64741329/why-is-my-test-function-not-activating-the-user).
 - This [Stack Overflow](https://stackoverflow.com/questions/910169/resize-fields-in-django-admin) article was referenced to understand how to resize fields in the Django admin panel forms.

+In addition to the specific articles and materials referenced above, the official Django and Bootstrap documentation was extensively referenced throughout the project.

 ### Content